 GMAT and TOEFL Exams

-The GMAT and TOEFL exams are required but constitute only one part of the selection criteria.
-Historically, HMEP-SLU scholars score between 550-750 on the GMAT and 620-670 on the TOEFL exam.
+The GMAT and TOEFL exams are required for the scholarship application specifically, and constitute only one part of the selection criteria.
 Scores from prior study are accepted, and both tests may be completed multiple times to achieve competitive scores.
 HMEP-SLU provides subsidized fees for one TOEFL exam taken at the Fulbright Center in Budapest.
 Further details are provided to semi-finalists.

 Saint Louis University requires HMEP-SLU student scholars to purchase health insurance, which is funded by HMEP-SLU.
 SLU provides health insurance information and applications during the orientation/onboarding process for enrollment. *It is important to note that optical and dental care are not covered by the health insurance policy.
 HMEP-SLU graduates completing internships through F-1 Visa post-completion Optional Practical Training (OPT) may need to purchase health insurance coverage at their own expense.
 SLU also requires proof of vaccination.
 The list of necessary vaccinations can be found HERE.

 Out of Pocket Costs

 Participants in the program will incur additional expenses beyond those covered by the HMEP-SLU scholarship, including housing and meals.
 U.S. F-1 Visas allow students to work on campus while enrolled in a degree program.
 Graduate assistantships and work study programs are available but are not guaranteed.
 Since related U.S. visa rules and regulations change over time, the most current and accurate information is provided to scholarship recipients by SLU.
 Additional costs of the program may include round trip airfare between Budapest and St. Louis, GMAT and TOEFL exams fees, visa applications, and vaccinations while in St. Louis.
 A laptop computer is also necessary for coursework.